codepod-io/user-study/README.md

 | Time to navigate to block-to-edit (seconds) |         |         |

 Any comments to this question:

 - ...

 ### Other

-What you like about CodePod over Jupyter?
+Do you have any other comments (anything)?

 - ...

-What you like about Jupyter over CodePod?

-- ...

-What you dislike about CodePod?

-- ...

-Any other comments?

-- ...

-Any suggestions to add into this questionaire?
+Any suggestions to improve this questionaire?

 - ...